Home Publications Artwork News Links About

 A visitor cannot park all day in a visitor spot in the West End.
 The tiny 15% that is allocated to visitors is 2 hours only during the day.
 After six p.m. a visitor can park overnight, but so can anyone with a resident permit, so these spaces disappear instantly.

-This was ticketed for not moving for street cleaning recently.
+This was ticketed for not moving for street cleaning.
+It should have been compacted.

 It's been moved a car-length or two twice in a couple of years.